 This unit covers the ability to understand, recognise and appropriately manage situations in which seizure activity may be present in people with an intellectual disability.
 It also includes the application of a person-centred approach to manage the impact on the individual experiencing seizure activity and others who may be present at the time of a seizure.

 How do I complete this course?

-This course is delivered online and is self-paced, with online assessments, work experience requirements and a practical assessment demonstrating first aid for seizures completed via videoconference or video submission.
+This course is primarily delivered online and is self-paced, with online assessments, a 3 day work placement and a practical assessment demonstrating first aid for seizures completed via videoconference or video submission.

 How long do I have to complete the course?

 This course is to be completed within 12 months.
 This course is designed to be flexible and allow participants to complete their study within their own time.

 How long does it take to complete this course?